Parliament Act 2025

 Previous

-"The House of Representatives cannot put people in prison for being disrespectful."
+"The House of Representatives can't put you in prison for being disrespectful."

 Next